visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/ConnectedComponents_operator.rst

 creates a new variable.
 In this case, the operator accepts as an input variable the name of a mesh, and constructs a scalar variable as output.

-The operator creates unique labels for each connected mesh subcomponent and tags each zone in the mesh with the label of the connected component it belongs to.  :numref:`Figure %s <conn_comp_op>`,
+The operator creates unique labels for each connected mesh sub-component and tags each zone in the mesh with the label of the connected component it belongs to.  :numref:`Figure %s <conn_comp_op>`,